-Scott is a partner in the firm's litigation department and a trial and appellate lawyer with 30 years of experience handling complex litigation in federal and state courts in Maryland and the District of Columbia.
+Scott is chair of the firm's litigation department and a trial and appellate lawyer with more than 30 years of experience handling complex litigation in federal and state courts in Maryland and the District of Columbia.
 He concentrates his practice in the defense of publicly traded and private corporations in products liability and personal injury cases.
 He also represents businesses and individuals in complex business disputes, antitrust and intentional tort cases, and matters involving punitive damage claims.
 He has won several important appellate cases for clients in asbestos- and construction-related litigation.

 Scott has served as Maryland litigation counsel to a national pharmacy chain.
 He has represented a national cable company, a national satellite television provider, a regional distributor of plumbing equipment, various manufacturers and businesses in the construction industry, the largest independent insurance brokerage in Maryland, and other companies.

 Since 2018, Scott: